fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 ## Install and Run your Plugin

+### CMakeLists.txt

-### Configure the `CMakeLists.txt` using Qt macros.
+Configure the `CMakeLists.txt` using Qt macros.
 Note that these are old and there exist new `AUTOMOC` options in modern CMake.

 Helpful resources:
 - [SO](https://stackoverflow.com/questions/16245147/unable-to-include-a-ui-form-header-of-qt5-in-cmake)